Openhab-Nodes/website/content/en/userguide/scenes.md

 {{< /col3md >}}

-In all cases you need to select the Thing Channels that should be part of the new *Scene*.
+In all cases you need to select the Thing Properties that should be part of the new *Scene*.

 ## Run a Scene
 {{< colpic ratio="70" >}}